doxx/bombdrop/README.md

 1. Cache lookups become increasingly expensive (traversing large hash chains)
 2. Memory usage increases, potentially reaching system limits
+3. CPU on mDNSResponder is reached at 100% it appears to be single threaded.
+Once mDNSResponder is saturated, it can no longer respond to any other requests.
-3. The `NextCacheCheck` processing becomes more CPU intensive
+4. The `NextCacheCheck` processing becomes more CPU intensive
-4. Network operations dependent on mDNS become sluggish or fail
+5. Network operations dependent on mDNS become sluggish or fail
-5. All Bonjour-based services experience degraded performance
+6. All Bonjour-based services experience degraded performance

+Sometimes mDNSResponder will not recover.
+I haven't figured out what the condition is that casues it, seems like when we mess around with different TTLs it hits some unrecoverable condition.
+Reboot or a kill -9 of mDNSResponder seems to fix it.

+I've also seen AppleTVs and iPhones crash when the attack is happening.

 ### Affected Versions